GuigZ-/workadventure/README.md

 workadventure.localhost 127.0.0.1
 ```

+### Play with your own map

+Copy / clone into `local/src` your map.

+Now you can go on http://workadventure.localhost/_/global/map.workadventure.localhost/{jsonFile}

+> Don't forget to replace jsonFile with your own basic json file.
+(By default: map.json)

 ### MacOS developers, your environment with Vagrant

 If you are using MacOS, you can increase Docker performance using Vagrant.
 If you want more explanations, you can read [this medium article](https://medium.com/better-programming/vagrant-to-increase-docker-performance-with-macos-25b354b0c65c).